Victory Records: Streetlight Manifesto lawsuit

 Ska-punk group Streetlight Manifesto has had numerous conflicts and has a generally poor relationship with Victory Records.
 The band left the label after their album The Hands That Thieve.
-In February 2012, Streetlight Manifesto went so far as to request that their fans boycott their (Streetlight Manifesto's) music and other items from the Victory record label's online store.
+In February 2012, Streetlight Manifesto went so far as to request that their fans boycott the band's own music and other items from the Victory record label's online store.

 On October 20, 2015, media outlets reported of a $1,000,000 lawsuit filed by Victory Records against lead vocalist Tomas Kalnoky.
 The lawsuit was filed in regard to the band not fulfilling their record deal of four studio albums to be released under Victory.
 The band released five albums while on the label, however Victory claims that "... the band agreed not to count this album as one of the four albums under its contract to receive a $10,000 emergency advance."
 Victory also claims that the band's album 99 Songs of Revolution: Vol. 1 does not count towards the contract due to it being a covers album.
 The lawsuit claims the $1,000,000 is to be paid for Streetlight not fulfilling their 4 album record deal, as well as damages for copyright infringement relating to the release of their last album The Hands That Thieve in which Tomas Kalnoky released an acoustic version of the album under his pseudonym Toh Kay titled "The Hand That Thieves".
 The Toh Kay release was officially cancelled, however the release was later made available online.

 On April 19, 2017, the band announced on their social media pages that a settlement had been reached with Victory Records.
 As part of the settlement, Victory Records sold all Streetlight Manifesto master tapes back to the band.